Another option is to look for a company to buy, and partner with an investor to finance the transaction.

 - Credibility: To appear credible, and able to do the job, you should have previously held CEO-level positions, or have directly reporter to C-level executives.
 Ideally, you have 10+ years in your target industry or related market and 10+ years leading P&L, preferably also balance sheet experience.
 For additional credibility, it’s best that you have personal capital to invest to show that you have skin in the game.
 The specific amount of which should be proportional to your age: a 35-year-old is not expected to have the same amount of savings as a 50-year-old.
 Ideally, you would have a management team ready, corporate governance skills (board experience), as well as investor relations experience.

 - Compatibility: To ensure mutual compatibility, your goals and incentives should be aligned with that of the PE or VC fund, as well as the timeline for realizing them and exit strategy.
 Naturally, having some personal chemistry makes not only for a more pleasant working environment, but allows for greater synergies to be realized when working together.

 - Deal-Catcher: Deal-catchers are usually entrepreneurial and sales-oriented, with a willingness to relocate, if needed.
 As a deal-catcher, you’re expected to proactively seek to identify deals.
 You should also be financially stable, and have a supportive spouse, in order to be able to go without salary during the search for deals.
 Ideally, you would also have acquisition experience, to facilitate the process.

 A few firms exist which specialize in working with executives throughout the process to help execute a transaction; their business model is in between an investment bank and a reverse recruiter.
-Among the players in this space are Blackmore Partners; Harvey & Company; and Orbit Partners.
+Among the players in this space are Blackmore Partners, Harvey & Company, Notch Partners, Ocean Avenue Capital Partners, and Orbit Partners.